vishvAsa/kalpAntaram/kANe/v4/0/Synopsis_of_Contents.md

 purity on birth and death), Suddhi (purification).
 Chapter VII Eschatology; Rgveda X. 14-18 trans

 lated; rites on death of āhitāgni in sat.
-Br. and srauta and gļhya ṣütras ; cremation ; burial; offering
+Br. and srauta and gļhya ṣūtras ; cremation ; burial; offering

 POONA